PavelPZ/riverpod_navigator/features/more_groups.md

 # More TypedSegment roots

-In a real application with many dozens of screens, it would not be practical to define typed-segments using one class (as SegmentGrp is).
+In a real application with many dozens of screens, it would not be practical to define typed-segments using one class (as *Segments* is).

 Use the unique "unionKey" for the second and next segment group.

 !!!! jsonNameSpace for ```@Freezed(unionKey: SecondGrp.jsonNameSpace)``` must start with an underscore. !!!!